 It is clear that there is a need for a more holistic, queer- and trans-inclusive curriculum for all of my students, not just those who may identify as LGBTQ now or in the future.
 As the person in charge of writing our human biology curriculum, I have had a lot of fun finding and integrating resources that reflect the real diversity in biology, both in humans and more broadly.
 Here are a few examples from my repertoire that I want to share:

 As much as possible, I use examples of diversity among the reproductive strategies of different species to highlight ways that heteronormative assumptions about biology and evolution are unfounded.
-These images by the artist Humon are on my wall at school, and kids love reading about the diversity of animals’ courtship behavior.
+Images by the artist Humon are on my wall at school, and kids love reading about the diversity of animals’ courtship behavior.
 I also use an activity about reproductive behavior during our unit on gender, sex, and sexuality to underscore the diverse strategies species use to reproduce.

 When discussing genitalia in my classes, students model the development of proto-genitals in utero using clay.
 All genitals start as the same core parts, and diverge depending on genetic and hormonal factors in the uterus.
 Going through the stages of genital development is not only useful for thinking about homologous structures, but also helps students start to think about the diversity of genitalia, including genitals that are not strictly a penis/scrotum or a vulva.